nicklafferty/craftycody/content/crochet/pattern-review-amigurumi-horse-unicorn.md

 ## Pattern

 The pattern itself is very similar to the elephant.
 It consists of all single crochet stitches (plus a few slip stitches) and works up quickly.
+I used a J-hook throughout.

 ![](/uploads/unicorn-unassembled.jpg)